ClimateChangeInstitute/edu.umaine.cs.syringepump/README.md

 #### Calibration Settings

-These settings directly affect the amount of fluid that is loaded and discharged by the syringe pump.
-Using the calibration page is the preferred way to change these settings.
+The calibration settings affect the amount of fluid that is loaded and discharged by the syringe pump.
 By default, the number of steps per 1 ml of fluid is 1415.
 Additional default settings are shown in the table below.

 | Setting              | Default Value |
 | -------------------- | -------------:|